 - Lighting: Your lighting choices can have effect your business, including setting the right mood and guiding customers to specific areas of your bar.

 - Signage: Signage inside and outside of your bar can provide guidance to customers while also acting as another branding opportunity.

 - Seating/stools: While not every bar requires physical seating for customers, go in with a plan for where customers will drink at your establishment, even if it’s standing-room only.

 Have the budget to amplify your space a bit more?
 Small things can make a huge difference in retaining customers.

 “For some reason, it sounds nuts, but having the plants that we have feels so welcoming the moment you walk in,” WTR Cooler Studio owner Ivana Cajina said.
 “And I know I may be biased, but there’s something about it.
 Every time someone walks in they go, ‘Whoa.’
 Because you don’t expect it.
 It just feels good.”

 Bar marketing materials

-- Branded merch, including t-shirts, canvas bags and hats
+- Branded merch, including shirts, tote bags, and hats